 Various treatments, surgeries, cosmetic enhancement, eye care, and dental work have become the primary medical reasons for people in the United States and worldwide to travel to Mexico.
 The most popular states for medical tourists are Yucatan, Sonora, Nuevo Leon, Jalisco, Quintana Roo, San Luis Potosi, Baja California, Chihuahua, Tamaulipas, Mexico City, and Puebla.
 These areas offer the most desirable combination of medical experts and R&R.

 Obstetricians represent the highest percentage of specialists in Mexico, followed closely by surgeons, anesthesiologists, pediatricians, and internists.
 Mexico boasts over 120 General Health Council certified hospitals.
 Also, numerous smaller clinics licensed by the Pan American Health Organization.

-Why So Many Americans Become Medical Tourists
+Why So Many Americans Resort to Medical Care in Mexico

 The United States is Mexico’s main point of interest in expanding its medical tourism industry.
 The US accounts for approximately 40% of global health care costs.
 Additionally, the current US government administration is working towards repealing the Affordable Care Act.
 This repeal could leave as many as 20,000,000 American citizens without health coverage.

 Many industries depend on thriving medical tourism to stay functional, such as laboratories, transportation, global tourism, and hospitality.
 Border cities, such as Tijuana, are currently working towards providing medical service.
 This plaza will contain a hotel as well as a medical center.
 It is expected to be completed by the end of 2019.

 MexInsurance.com® – providing quality Mexican Car Insurance online since 2003